WATT UL AB1 MONO BLOC 2014

 The general description of how all the amps on this page work

 schematic as a GUIDE ONLY.

 an exact copy of what I have achieved,

-and the best most DIYers of manufacturers can do is
+and the best most DIYers of manufacturers can do is choose PT and

-different properties to what I show in
+slightly different properties to what I show in

 The B+ is assumed to be regulated and fall no lower than +400Vdc

-amps the idle B+ might be 430Vdc, but it will drop to 400Vdc with
+amps the idle B+ might be 430Vdc, but it will drop to 400Vdc

-say 3H choke with less than 33r0 winding resistance
+followed by say 3H choke with less than 33r0 winding resistance

 resistor in series with HT winding and diodes or having tube

-However, while average low levels of a few Watts will not cause
+While average low levels of a few watts will not cause B+ drop,

 duration of transients is low and the time constant between C2

 a power level maybe 10% higher than the solid line curve on Graph

 Graph 1 shows the power levels at clipping with secondary loads